pandas-dev/pandas/doc/source/ecosystem.rst

 provided by the Federal Reserve Bank of St. Louis.
-It works with both the FRED database and ALFRED database that contains point-in-time data (i.e. historic data revisions). fredapi provides a wrapper in Python to the FRED HTTP API, and also provides several convenient methods for parsing and analyzing point-in-time data from ALFRED. fredapi makes use of pandas and returns data in a Series or DataFrame.
+It works with both the FRED database and ALFRED database that contains point-in-time data (i.e. historic data revisions). fredapi provides a wrapper in Python to the FRED HTTP API, and also provides several convenient methods for parsing and analyzing point-in-time data from ALFRED. fredapi makes use of Pandas and returns data in a Series or DataFrame.
 This module requires a FRED API key that you can obtain for free on the FRED website.

 `dataframe_sql <https://github.com/zbrookle/dataframe_sql>`__
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 ``dataframe_sql`` is a Python package that translates SQL syntax directly into
-operations on pandas DataFrames.
+operations on Pandas DataFrames.
 This is useful when migrating from a database to
-using pandas or for users more comfortable with SQL looking for a way to interface
+using Pandas or for users more comfortable with SQL looking for a way to interface
-with pandas.
+with Pandas.

 .. _ecosystem.domain: